Georgekemk/Educopter/software/README.md

 static RCOutput_PCA9685 rcoutDriver(i2c_mgr_instance.get_device_ptr(1, PCA9685_PRIMARY_ADDRESS), 0, 0, RPI_GPIO_<17>());

-This line was kept from OBAL.
+This line was written in the OBAL project and has been kept.
 EDUCOPTER uses the PCA9685 to generate PWM signals to the ESCs, in turn driving the motors.
 'RPI_GPIO_<17>()' corresponds to the pin that connects the PCA enable switch.
 EDUCOPTER has this line grounded to reduce complexity, but the line has been left in for educational purposes

 ---